ansys/pyansys-units/doc/source/getting_started/faq.rst

 time or by providing a custom configuration file.

 PyAnsys Units defines a unit system as a `unique selection` of base units.
-For instance, the SI unit system is a unique choice of units for the base units of mass, length, time, temperature, temperature difference, angle, chemical amount, light intensity, current and solid angle.
+For instance, the SI unit system is a unique choice of units for the default base units.

 How is PyAnsys Units different from pint?
 """""""""""""""""""""""""""""""""""""""""